AlxHnr/nano-backup/README.md

 [![codecov.io](https://codecov.io/github/AlxHnr/nano-backup/coverage.svg?branch=master)](https://codecov.io/github/AlxHnr/nano-backup?branch=master)

 Nano-backup provides a precise way to track files.
-It was intended for power-users who want to keep track of their fully customized posix system.
+It was intended for power-users who want to keep track of their fully customized Unix system.
 It makes it easy to backup only the least amount of files required to restore your system.
 Nano-backup does not try to replace existing backup tools and focuses only on local backups.
 It stores full snapshots of files